Kieran-Bacon/Software-as-a-Service/README.md

 # Software-as-a-Service

-The task was to produce micro services in a versitle and robust manner.
-As a form of evidence of this, it was additionally required that the mirco-services work together to function as a service.

-That is why the project is broken down into three parts:

- - Part 1 is the creation of a basic storage service, that allows for the crud operations.
- - Part 2 is a service that acts as a backend for a spreadsheet program.
+This repository describes a backend service for the storage, evaluation, and return of web-based spreadsheet's cells.
+The service is the combination of two services, a storage service for key-value pairs, and an evaluation service.

- - Part 3 is a combination of the storage service and the spreadsheet backend.
+Part 1 is the storage service using the mongoDB client.
+Key value pairs are stored.
+Part 2 is a self-contained evaluation and storage service.
+Storage of cell's value/formula is necessary for the evaluation phases as they reference them.
+Part 3 separates out part 2 into the two specific microservices (or at least uncouples part 1).
+The evaluation service communicates through a standard API to an arbitrary storage unit which happens to be the storage unit of part 1.

-To eliminate duplicating code that would inevertable be used in each part.
-I have separated out many of the functions and actions into required files.
+I have put lots of emphasis on code reuse as these sections overlap heavily.
+I have separated out many of the functions and actions into required files to allow for reuse in multiple parts.

 ## Evaluation.js - Functions Resolve and Refactor